Annotated Bibliography

 The Ike Skelton Training Site is the second stop on a four stop tour for the display.
 From here, the paintings will be on display at the Gains/Oldham Black Culture Center at the University of Missouri.
 The final stop will be at Lincoln University.

 The paintings are on display outside the Fallen Warrior Memorial Auditorium in the main building at Ike Skelton Training Site.
 Several classes from Lincoln University stopped in and viewed the display and got a special treat - Garner was on hand and talked about the exhibit and how it developed.
+A student at the showing, Johnell McGee, a senior at the University studying studio art, talked about his observations following the exhibit.

 "I think all of the works that I see are breathtaking.
 It's really motivating me to work harder at my craft and think more about the ties and connections than the art itself," said McGee, a Chicago native.
 "I like how he didn't just pick anybody; he used recent Soldiers and that kind of ties it into the history of the Soldiers from back then."